Welcome to our FAQ page about steering. Here we answer frequently asked questions of our users.

 • Dirt can be removed using TRW brake cleaner and a lint-free cloth

-• Before removing the steering gear move the steering wheel to the centre position and secure it
+• Before removing the steering gear move the steering wheel to the center position and secure it

 • Flush the system before connecting any of the lines to the rack.
 Fill the storage tank with new fluid and allow run through into a drip pan.
 NEVER re-use old hydraulic fluid